frederic-perez/AmE-dictionary/data/dictionary.md

 __prescription__ _n_ :four::hammer: _Prescription pills._
 __presell__ _v_ To sell something before it is available.
 __presentation__ :mega:
-__presenteeism__ _n_ The practice of reporting to work despite illness or the inability to focus productively on one's job.
+__presenteeism__ _n_ The practice of reporting to work despite illness or the inability to focus productively on one’s job.
 __preserve__ _A comedy about gorillas in a preserve._
 __preserves__ _n_ :two::hammer: _A jar of fig preserves._
 __president-elect__ _n_ :four::hammer: